bartvandebiezen/css-conventions/css-conventions.md

 - 800 = black (or heavy)
 - 900 = ultra

-### Only use !important when you know up front it should always override a style.
+### Only use '!important' when you know up front it should always override a style.

-- Never use !important to fix an existing problem.
+- Never use '!important' to fix an existing problem.

 ## Comments